JustAn0therDev/lil-link/README.md

 There are three routes in the API.
 - `/url` | POST | Will save the requested URL that was sent in a JSON body.
 The URL will be validated and return the `HTTP Status 400` if not valid.
 - `/urlId` | GET | This route will receive a route parameter (the `urlId` that was returned when you requested to create an ID) and return a response that should be either a valid URL or only a message if the URL was not found.
-- `/version` | GET | Returns the current version of the API.
+- `/version` | GET | Returns the current version of the API inside a "version" key.

 Except for the version route, both subsequent routes have the same response format: A JSON including a message and either an URL if requested with an Id or vice-versa.

 ## Running locally

 Just run `npm install` and configure it as you want (might want to create a database.txt file for this version as well, I had problems with the node `fs` module when trying to write to a file that didn't exist even though the docs say it should create a file if it doesn't find one).

 As always, if you have any suggestions you can contact me or pull request/fork as you like.